thimakulani/accenture_assessment/README.md

 # accenture_assessment
 # Getting Started
-install nodejs
+install nodejs.
 clone the project.
-clone the api
+clone the api.
 install XAMMP or MySQL Banchmark

 copy the db script and copy it into your sql command: